hytechclub/web-102/IntroToJS/README.md

 ## Lecture 1: Introduction to JavaScript
 The [first presentation](IntroductionToJavaScript.pptx) defines JavaScript and explains how developers use JavaScript.

+There is a mini-challenge within the lecture - students should make a new **HTML, CSS, JS Repl project** and open the **script.js** file to complete it.

 ## Lecture 2: JavaScript Variables
 The [second presentation](JavaScriptVariables.pptx) dives in to the following concepts: